Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

   * New Assitant comes in and takes prices up by 25%
     * Dress value = 75$ + 25% = 93.75$ NOT 100$

-### A percentage change gives the value of soem figure, relative to something else!
+### A percentage change gives the value of some figure, relative to something else!
 - I invest a some money on my roommate investment fund
   * I recieve a mail telling me that the firm's profit where 46% higher than the year before
     * Suppose that last year the firm earned 27 cents—essentially nothing.